YingxuH/yolo_weighted/datasets/Pore-detection-14/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 148 images.
-Pores are annotated in YOLO v5 PyTorch format.
+Pores are annotated in YOLOv8 format.

 The following pre-processing was applied to each image: